Readless

 What is the difference between email-to-RSS and RSS-to-email?

 Email-to-RSS turns incoming newsletter emails into a feed you read in an RSS reader.
 RSS-to-email sends feed updates into your inbox.
-They solve opposite problems, so choose based on your starting point.
+They solve opposite problems: the first removes newsletters from your inbox, the second brings website updates into it.
+Choose based on where you want to read — feed reader or email client.

 Can I convert any newsletter into RSS?

 Most newsletters can be converted, but some publishers block known conversion domains.
-A common workaround is subscribing with your normal address and forwarding to your conversion inbox.
+The most common blocker in 2026 is Substack, which filters Kill the Newsletter's addresses.
+The standard workaround is subscribing with your normal email and setting up an auto-forward rule to your conversion inbox — the publisher sees your real address while the feed still populates.

 How do I know when to move from free to paid?

-Upgrade when free limits interfere with consistency: too many subscriptions, delayed fetch intervals, volume caps, or the need for better filtering/support.
-If the main pain is reading time, prioritize summarization before buying higher routing limits.
+Upgrade when free limits interfere with consistency — too many subscriptions, delayed fetch intervals, volume caps, or the need for better filtering or support.
+Feedbin at $5/month is the most popular upgrade path because it combines a dedicated newsletter address with a full RSS reader in one interface.
+If the primary pain is reading time rather than routing, prioritize a summarization layer (AI newsletter summarizer) before paying for higher routing limits.